-For a full list of pathways and terms, please refer to the NCS Handbook.
+\ For a full list of pathways and terms, please refer to the NCS Handbook.

-As a supplement to this pathway-based Decoder series, this guide provides an overview of the latest scientific advancements in Remote Sensing Technologies and their applications to NCS project initiation, baseline assessment and impact monitoring.
-In this summary, various concepts, platforms, tools and data sources are discussed to help buyers of high-quality carbon credits evaluate the rigor of carbon markets service providers such as ratings agencies and third-party monitoring services (Box 1).
+As a supplement to this pathway-based Decoder Series, this guide provides an overview of the latest scientific advancements in Remote Sensing Technologies and their applications to NCS project initiation, baseline assessment, and impact monitoring.
+This summary discusses various concepts, platforms, tools, and data sources to help buyers of high-quality carbon credits evaluate the rigor of carbon markets service providers such as ratings agencies and third-party monitoring services (See Box 1, p.
+6).
 Buyers may also find this resource useful to assess whether carbon markets tools and projects are effectively deploying scientifically sound tools and approaches.